tyron-burkhardt/DayZ-Crash-Log-Manager/README.md

 # DayZ-Crash-Log-Manager

-A simple windows forms app that will automatically deleted the log files (.log, .MDMP, .RTP) that take up unnecessary space within the AppData/Local/DayZ folder.
+A simple windows forms app that will automatically delete the log files (.log, .MDMP, .RTP) that take up unnecessary space within the AppData/Local/DayZ folder.
 Deleting these files will have no effect on the game itself and are safe to delete.

 Feel free to download the source code and edit it as you see fit.